 Multistakeholder Pledge: Peacebuilding and Conflict Prevention

 In 2023, the world faces a record level of forced displacement, with over 110 million people forced to flee their homes, including over 35 million refugees.
 In such context, the root causes of forced displacement, including conflict and violence, need to be more proactively addressed.
 Conflict and violence are the dominant forces behind recent forced displacement and behind protracted refugee situations, also representing critical obstacles to the safe and dignified return and sustainable reintegration of refugees and other forcibly displaced persons.
 The growing effects of climate change have created additional need for a focus on environmental peacebuilding and preventing the drivers of conflict, as basic resources become scarcer and exacerbate tensions between returnee and host communities.
 There is growing interest among UN agencies, Member States and wider society to refocus global, regional and national efforts on peacebuilding and conflict prevention action in order to tackle the root causes of forced displacement and unlock solutions.
-Outcome 4 of the 2023 GRF calls for increased support for conditions in countries of origin for return in safety and dignity, conditions that, in many contexts, cannot be achieved without peace.
+Objective 4 of the GCR calls for increased support for conditions in countries of origin for return in safety and dignity, conditions that, in many contexts, cannot be achieved without peace.

 - Inter-UN agency (led by the Peacebuilding Support Office through the UN Peacebuilding Contact Group, a global inter-agency coordination platform);

 - Member States under the leadership of the Republic of Colombia, the Arab Republic of Egypt, and the Kingdom of Norway; and

 - Regional and sub-regional situations (through support platforms, specific refugee situations, or regional and sub-regional bodies and organizations).